PinakW/Assignments_WILP/MFDS/Assignment1/README.md

 Question1:
-Gauss Eliminatin with and without pivoting for a machine with defined significant bits
+Gauss Elimination with and without pivoting for a machine with defined significant bits
 Question2:
 Gauss_Jacobi and Gauss_Seidel algorithm for iterative convergence to a solution.
 Algorithms according to Kreyszig Textbook.
 Dominant Matrix implementations present within it